-Located at the Duke CTSI office in Kannapolis, the Translational Population Health Research (TransPop) group set up a drive-through testing site in a parking lot at the North Carolina Research Campus to observe participants self-administer their initial nasal swab test.
+The Duke CTSI team at Duke Kannapolis set up a drive-through testing site in a parking lot at the North Carolina Research Campus to observe participants self-administer their initial nasal swab test.
 They will do subsequent nasal swabs at home every other week for at least six months to detect COVID-19 infection.
 Serology testing is also underway to detect antibodies that could indicate prior, potentially asymptomatic, exposure to the SARS-CoV-2 virus, and possible immunity.

 Volunteer Zenobia Fleming said she joined the MURDOCK C3PI Study because she wants to help researchers better understand COVID-19 and feels that by participating, she is benefitting society.

 “The more knowledgeable we are about what’s really going on, the better,” said Fleming.
 “The only way we will know is that people will come forward to do things to try to help.”

 Fleming said she signed up for the study and committed to months of follow-up via testing and online surveys because she has lost friends and family members to COVID-19 and believes that many people are not taking it seriously.
 She wants to be part of the solution.

 “This is not a game, it’s nothing to take lightly, it is serious,” Fleming said.